 The insured persons and their family members are entitled to medical care by general practitioners, consulting physicians and dentists who have a contract with a social insurance provider.
 A list of these panel doctors is available from the respective health insurance institution.

-The e-card (social health insurance card/EHIC) is also subject to a fee.
-In 2017 it is EUR 11.10 – exemption is possible.
+The e-card (social health insurance card/EHIC) is also subject to a service fee.

 Continued payment of wages/salaries

 In the event of sickness or accident, employees are entitled to continued payment of their wages or salaries for a period of six weeks provided that they have not caused the sickness or accident by intent or gross negligence.

 The duration of continued payment increases depending on the employee’s length of employment, up to a maximum of twelve weeks.
 Thereafter, employees are entitled to half of their pay for another four weeks.

 In the event of another sick leave within the same working year, different rules apply for wage earners and salaried employees.

 If they fall sick again within the same working year, wage earners are only entitled to continued payment of their wages if their overall entitlement has not yet been used up for previous sick leaves.
 If a salaried employee falls sick again within half a year from returning to work after the first sickness, at first the basic entitlement not yet used up will be paid out.
 After that, the employee will receive half of the sick pay he/she was originally entitled to.
 Six months after returning to work after the first sick leave, the employee will be entitled to continued payment of the full salary again.